Is your child ready for a cell phone? Take this quiz to find out.

 • ACT: Only visit legitimate websites and call verified, safe phone numbers.
 You can use independent review websites and email address lookup services to check someone's identity.

+• Report fraud and scams.
 If you or a relative have been the victim of a senior citizen scam, report it.
-Visit identitytheft.gov and reportfraud.ftc.gov to make an official report with the Federal Trade Commission (FTC).
+Visit identitytheft.gov to report identity theft and get an official affidavit from the Federal Trade Commission (FTC), and reportfraud.ftc.gov to share details of the scam.
 Then, follow the steps of the fraud victim’s checklist to recover your funds and secure your accounts.

 Unfortunately, some people will always look to prey on the most vulnerable members of society.
 With modern technology, scammers have more avenues to exploit people than ever before.